megaport/terraform-provider-megaport/docs/data-sources/mcrs.md

 page_title: "megaport_mcrs Data Source - terraform-provider-megaport"
 subcategory: ""
 description: |-
-  Provides a list of MCR UIDs matching the specified filters.
+  Provides a list of MCRs matching the specified filters, with detailed information about each MCR.
 ---

 # megaport_mcrs (Data Source)

-Provides a list of MCR UIDs matching the specified filters.
+Provides a list of MCRs matching the specified filters, with detailed information about each MCR.